-“Gratitude, when practiced intentionally and purposefully is shown in research studies to improve mental, physical and relational health”
+“Gratitude is shown to improve mental, physical and relational health.”

 In its simplest form, gratitude practice can involve mentally reflecting on your experiences each day.
 For some, visual and verbal representations of gratitude can make it more tangible.
 The same practice might not work for everyone, but these can be a good place to start:

 - Thank you notes.
 Express your gratitude in the form of thank you notes, whether you intend to send them or not.
 Adding humor and creative decorations is encouraged.
 Jimmy Fallon anyone?

 - Gratitude apps.
 Several apps allow you to log gratitude with both pictures and text entries, creating a beautiful feed for you to view.
 My favorite thing about this is these private gratitude feeds can serve as a contrast to everyone else’s highlight reel on social media feeds.
 When you find yourself scrolling through social media and playing the comparison game, open your gratitude app and revisit those things that add value and meaning to your life.
 Check out: Grateful: A Gratitude Journal and Mojo: More Than a Journal.

 - Bullet journaling.
 Direct and to the point, bullet journaling involves listing the people and experiences for which you are grateful.
 It can be done in 5 minutes or less.
 No long expose required.
 There’s opportunity for developing creative daily, monthly, or weekly layouts for logging your gratitude.
 Regularly revisiting past entries can be a source of comfort and resilience on difficult days.

 - Verbal affirmations.
 Share with the people in your life when you’ve appreciated their presence and support.